Bill Shankly: Personality

 In his autobiography, Shankly gave insights into his character such as his world-view as a socialist, explaining that the socialism he believed in was not about politics but about collectivism, with everyone working for each other and enjoying a share of the rewards.
 That was the basis of his approach to football which is a team game in which everyone works together and shares the rewards.

 While he lived most of his life in the North of England, Shankly identified as a Scot, saying "If Scotland went to war tomorrow, I'll be the first one there."
-He admitted to idolising Robert Burns, whose birthplace was only 26 miles from Glenbuck, and he was inspired by many of Burns' philosophical quotations, such as his egalitarian statement that "A Man's A Man for A' That".
+His advice to compatriot Ian St John having joined Liverpool: "Son, you'll do well here as long as you remember two things.
+Don't over-eat and don't lose your accent."
+He idolised Ayrshire poet and lyricist Robert Burns, whose birthplace was only 26 mile from Glenbuck, and he was inspired by many of Burns' philosophical quotations, such as his egalitarian statement that "A Man's A Man for A' That".
 Shankly had no time for bigotry or prejudice, especially arising from differences of religion.
 He compared the cities of Glasgow and Liverpool by saying that there is nothing like the Rangers–Celtic situation in Liverpool because the supporters of Liverpool and Everton are a mixed bunch whose religion is football.

 Shankly's public persona was that of a "tough guy" with the swagger of his favourite film star James Cagney but privately he was very different.
 Joe Mercer described his "heart of gold" and likened him to a Border Collie who drives his sheep but could never hurt them.
 Liverpool's perceived failings in the late 1960s have been attributed to Shankly's reluctance to drop his long-serving players even though they were past their best.
 Bob Paisley said it was Shankly's one failing and it was because he was "a softie at heart".

-When asked by a TV interviewer how he would like to be remembered, Shankly replied: Basically as an honest man in a game that is sometimes short on honesty.
+When asked by a TV interviewer how he would like to be remembered, Shankly replied:

+Basically as an honest man in a game that is sometimes short on honesty.
 That I've been working honestly for the people of Liverpool to try and give them entertainment.